David Lee: The day job

 Various resulting contributions to the CFEngine configuration management library.

-At Diamond (2019–current) I oversee the automated OS deployment and configuration management framework across our thousands of varied Linux servers and desktop computers.
+Developing and managing the automated OS deployment and configuration management framework across our thousands of varied Linux servers and desktop computers.